Application of Quantum Machine Learning using the Quantum Variational Classifier Method to High Energy Physics Analysis at the LHC on IBM Quantum Computer Simulator and Hardware with 10 qubits

 In both the \ttH\ and \Hmumu\ cases, we generate the signal and background events using Madgraph5$\_$aMC@NLO~\cite{madgraph} plus Pythia6~\cite{pythia}.
+The center-of-mass energy of the proton-proton collisions of the generated events is set to 13 TeV (same as the ATLAS publications).
 For each generated event, we simulate the detector response using Delphes~\cite{delphes}.
 A Principal Component Analysis (PCA) method~\cite{pca,pca1} is employed for data compression, converting the kinematic variables to a smaller number of PCA variables so that the number of encoded variables matches the number of available qubits (which is 10 in this study).
 After PCA, the data is transformed using MinMaxScaler in the scikit-learn package~\cite{sklearn} so that it ranges from $-\pi$ to $\pi$.
 The events are then passed to the machine learning algorithms, whether classical or quantum.

 \textbf{Quantum variational classifier algorithm and workflow:} Following~\cite{qsvmv}, we use the quantum variational classifier algorithm to classify physics events of interest from background events.
 This quantum approach exploits the mapping of classical input data to an exponentially large quantum feature space, which is based on quantum circuits that are hard to simulate classically.
 It can be summarized in four main steps: \begin{enumerate} \item Apply a feature map circuit $U_{\Phi(\vec{x})}$ to encode the input data $\vec{x}$ (containing 10 PCA variables) into a quantum state $\ket{\Phi(\vec{x})}$, as shown in Figure~\ref{fig_qfmap_qvar}(a).
 In our study the feature map encodes N classical variables to the quantum state space of a N-qubit system.